 The source of the River Tees lies on the eastern slope of Cross Fell in the North Pennines, it flows eastwards for 85 miles to reach the chilly waters of the North Sea.

-The River Tees runs through a diverse landscape of rolling countryside and picturesque villages to industrial towns and large housing estates.
-It drains an area of 710 square miles and has a number of tributaries including the River Greta, River Lune, River Balder, River Leven and River Skerne
+It runs through a diverse landscape of rolling countryside and picturesque villages to industrial towns and large housing estates.
+It drains an area of 710 square miles and has a number of tributaries including the River Greta, River Lune, River Balder, River Leven and River Skerne.

 Before the heavy industrialisation of the Tees, the flats at Seal Sands were home to the common seal.
 For around 100 years this species was absent from the estuary but they have now returned and can be seen on the flat sands and surrounding areas once more.